isabella232/advertising-cloud.en/help/integrations/analytics/ids.md

 * `{ef_userid}` is the unique numeric user ID that Advertising Cloud assigns to the advertiser.
 * `{ef_sid}` is the numeric ID that Advertising Cloud uses for the specified search engine, such as `3` for [!DNL Google Ads] or `10` for [!DNL Microsoft Advertising].

 The following are the full AMO ID formats for a couple of search engines.
-For AMO ID formats for other search engines, contact your [!DNL Adobe] account manager.
+For AMO ID formats for other search engines, contact your [!DNL Adobe] account team.

 AMO ID Format for [!DNL Google Ads]: